With the highest energy efficiency in the industry, the XE-Series 3000 Cooling Tower has reduced sound levels up to 50% (3db).

-- For Series 3000, Series 1500 and PT2 models, consider oversizing the unit and reducing the fan speed.
+- For Series 3000 models consider oversizing the unit and reducing the fan speed.
 This method will reduce sound levels when the larger unit has the same fan diameter.
 Contact your local BAC Representative for assistance with this type of evaluation.

 - Provide a method of capacity control.
 Capacity control will allow the fan to run at lower speeds when loads are lighter or the wet-bulb is lower.
 These lower speeds are often sufficient to provide the scheduled capacity at night, when sound requirements are the most stringent.

-- For Series 3000, Series 1500, and PT2 models, a low sound fan, or Whisper Quiet Fan.
+- For Series 3000, models, a low sound fan, or Whisper Quiet Fan.
 Fan option may be available to significantly reduce the sound levels generated from the unit.

-- Factory designed, tested and rated sound attenuation is available for both the air intake (for Series 3000 and Series 1500) and discharge for further sound attenuation.
+- Factory designed, tested and rated sound attenuation is available for both the air intake and discharge for further sound attenuation.

 - Barrier walls can be constructed to prevent sound transmission to sensitive areas.